Can congregations submit more than one grant application for multiple projects?

 1. Plan your steps wisely

 2. Establish a time frame that allows you to carry out those steps

 Realistic: You must be both willing and able to meet a goal.
 A goal can be both high and realistic.
 You are the only one who can decide how high to set a goal.
 A high goal is frequently easier to reach than a low one because a low goal exerts low motivational force.
 Some of the hardest jobs seem easy simply because they are a labor of love.
 To make a realistic goal, ask yourself if you have accomplished anything similar in the past and what conditions were required to accomplish it.

 Timely: A goal should be grounded within a time frame to create urgency.
-If you want to lose 10 lbs, when do you want to lose it by?
+If you want to lose 10 pounds, when do you want to lose it by?
 “Someday” won’t work.
-If you anchor it to a timeframe of May 1, then you’ve set your unconscious mind into motion to begin working on the goal.
+If you anchor it to a time frame of May 1, then you’ve set your unconscious mind into motion to begin working on the goal.
 Your goal is probably realistic if you truly believe that it can be accomplished.